 As has been true throughout the COVID-19 pandemic, the following protocols and revisions have been prepared carefully with both the anxieties and aspirations of our congregations in mind.
 They are based not only on the convictions and best practices of our faith, but also on the scientific research and health guidance of highly qualified and experienced individuals.
-Likewise, they are prepared cognizant of the increased risk of transmission that is possible as we move through the months of winter.
+Likewise, they are prepared cognizant of the risks of transmission that are possible as we continue through the months of winter and into the spring.